This article was originally published in 2015 and updated in January 2019

 Traditionally known as a booming oil town, most people end up in Calgary either on business or because they want to party.
 Famous for the Greatest Outdoor Show on Earth—aka the Calgary Stampede—the city is transformed into something out of the Wild Wild West for 10 days every July, when everyone channels their inner cowboy and attempts to drink their body weight in beer.
-However, the city of over one million people still has lots to offer those who find themselves in Calgary any other time of year, has experienced a cultural resurgence, and also serves as the gateway to beautiful Banff National Park.
-Here are some of the best things to do.
+However, the city of over one million people still has lots to offer those who find themselves visiting any other time of year, as it has experienced a cultural resurgence, boasts a fantastic culinary scene, and also serves as the gateway to beautiful Banff National Park.
+Here are some of the best things to do in Calgary, Canada.

-This peaceful spot just so happens to be one of the most gorgeous areas in Calgary.
-Stretching along the Bow River, Prince’s Island Park covers some 20 hectares and includes walking paths and bike lanes that hug the riverbanks.
+Stretching along the Bow River, peaceful Prince’s Island Park covers some 20 hectares and includes walking paths and bike lanes that hug the riverbanks, making it one of the best places to go in Calgary.
 In the summer, you’ll also see gardens bursting with bright flowers, children playing in the water park, sunbathers floating down the river on rafts, and even horse-drawn carriages.
 The whole pathway system is part of ‘River Walk’, which runs all the way into the trendy East Village and eventually links up with other bike paths.

 Prince’s Island Park hosts many of the city’s large celebrations like Canada Day, and also has Shakespeare in the Park productions.
 One can’t-miss spot is the famous Peace Bridge, a bright red pedestrian bridge which has regularly been placing on top architecture lists since being completed in 2012.
-You’ll find it on the west end of the park, and if you visit on a Saturday chances are you’ll end up in some wedding photos!
+You’ll find it on the west end of the park, and if you visit on a Saturday chances are you’ll end up in some wedding photos as this is one of the top spots for photography in the city.

 The area also boasts fantastic restaurants, including River Café which is nestled right on the river banks and is a great spot for brunch (or lunch, or dinner…).
 If it’s all booked up, cross back over the river and take your pick from the many restaurants in Eau Claire Market, which serves as the entrance into the park.
 There, you’ll find a food court, movie theatre, boutiques, restaurants and the beautiful Sheraton Hotel.